-Conservation Tips for Outdoor Watering: Did you know that average homeowners use 30-60% of their total water use for the year outdoors?
+Conservation Tips for Outdoor Watering: Did that average vou know homeowners use 30-60% of their total water use for the year outdoors?
 And experts estimate that 50% of that water used outdoors goes to waste from evaporation, wind, or runoff due to overwatering.

-For information regarding ways to save water, visit our online website at scwd3.org, follow us on Twitter, visit spokanewateringnerds.org / tips-to-save-water or search "water conservation tips" in your web browser.
+information regarding ways to save water, visit our online website at scwd3.org, follow us on Twitter, visit spokanewateringnerds.org / tips-to-save-water or search "water conservation tips" in your web browser.